CSIRT-MU/Trace-Share/TraceInfo/README.md

 ## Usage

-Script functions will be part of the web application but you can easily use them separately.
+Script functions will be part of the web application, but you can easily use them separately.

 ### Basic commands